DLeirer/machinelearningbootcamp/README.md

 you will also download a big dataset we will use on the second day.

-If you already have those tools installed, please go to the end of these instructions and execute the notebook that all those libraries can indeed be imported without problem.
+If you already have those tools installed, please go to the end of these instructions and execute the notebook to check that all those libraries can indeed be imported without problem.

 <!-- ## Quick setup